The terms CNC Router and CNC Mill are thrown around a lot in the CNC community.

 CNC mills are built for heavy-duty metal machining jobs and excel in cutting hard materials like thick aluminum, steel, and even titanium.

-While all CNC mills can work on steel, their speed and efficiency vary considerably with price.
+While all CNC mills can work on steel, their speed and efficiency vary considerably with the price.

 Budget benchtop CNC mills such as the Sherline CNC mill can be quite slow when working on steel.